-Working with your doctor on drug choices is a great way to get the most out of your medications.
+Working with your doctor on drug choices is essential.
 Typically, your doctor can choose from many medications to treat the same illnesses.
-So it's important to take an active role by discussing your options and any side effects with your doctor.
-And be sure to take medication only as directed.
+So it's important to take an active role by discussing options, ways to help save money and any side effects with your doctor.
+And be sure to take medications only as directed.

-Your doctor may consider factors like your age, physical condition and allergies when deciding which medication is right for you.
-Depending on your situation, there may be a number of choices available.
+Your doctor may consider factors such as your age, physical condition and allergies (as well as your budget) when helping to decide which medication may be right for you.
+Depending on your situation, there may be several choices available.

 Consider asking your doctor:

-- Is a generic medication or lower-cost brand-name medication available?
-Just because a medication is heavily advertised doesn't mean it's right for you.
-Generic medications use the same active ingredients as their brand-name counterparts.
+Generic medications contain the same active ingredients as their brand-name counterparts.
 And they might save you money.
-More than half of all prescriptions today are for generic medications.
+More than 75% of all prescriptions today are for generic medications*.

 Take all medications as directed

 It's a good idea to review your medication instructions with your doctor or pharmacist.
-And ask plenty of questions.
+Remember to ask plenty of questions, such as:

-Be sure to take the right amount as prescribed by your doctor no more, no less.
-Take it at the right times and always read the warnings.
+Be sure to take the right amount as prescribed by your doctor—no more, no less—at the proper times and always read the warnings.

 Discuss side effects with your doctor